 Performance stock units ("PSUs") are restricted stock units that vest three years from the date of grant.
 Each executive officer is granted a target number of PSUs (the "PSU Target Award").
 For the PSUs issued in 2014 and 2015 and vesting in 2017 and 2018, respectively, the actual number of shares of common stock issued to each executive officer is subject to the achievement of certain levels of total stockholder return relative to the total stockholder return of a peer group of publicly-traded lodging REITs over a three-year performance period.
 There will be no payout of shares of our common stock if our total stockholder return falls below the 30th percentile of the total stockholder returns of the peer group.
-The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if our total stockholder return is equal to or greater than the 75th percentile of the total stockholder return of a peer group.
+The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if our total stockholder return is equal to or greater than the 75th percentile of the total stockholder returns of the peer group.
 For PSUs issued in 2016 and vesting in 2019, the calculation of total stockholder return relative to the total stockholder return of a peer group over a three-year performance period remained in effect for 75% of the number of PSUs to be earned in the performance period.
 The remaining 25% is determined based on achieving improvement in market share for each of our hotels over the three-year performance period.
+For the PSUs issued in 2017 and vesting in 2020, the calculation of total stockholder return relative to the total stockholder return of a peer group over a three-year performance period applies to 50% of the number of PSUs to be earned in the performance period.
+The remaining 50% is determined based on achieving improvement in market share for each of our hotels over the three-year performance period.

 We measure compensation expense for the PSUs based upon the fair market value of the award at the grant date.
-Compensation expense is recognized on a straight-line basis over the three-year performance period and is included in corporate expenses in the accompanying condensed consolidated statements of operations.
+Compensation expense is recognized on a straight-line basis over the three-year performance period and is included in corporate expenses in the accompanying consolidated statements of operations.
 The grant date fair value of the portion of the PSUs based on our relative total stockholder return is determined using a Monte Carlo simulation performed by a third-party valuation firm.
 The grant date fair value of the portion of the PSUs based on improvement in market share for each of our hotels is the closing price of our common stock on the grant date.
-The determination of the grant-date fair values of the awards granted included the following assumptions:
+The determination of the grant-date fair values of outstanding awards included the following assumptions:

-Award Grant Date Volatility Risk-Free Rate - air Value at Grant Date
+Award Grant Date Volatility Risk-Free Rate ir Value at Frant Date

-March 3, 2013 39.2% 0.36% \$ 9.55

-March 3, 2014 33.5% 0.66% \$ 12.77

-May 15, 2014 33.1% 0.80% \$ 9.88

 February 27, 2015 22.9% 1.01% \$ 12.13

 February 26, 2016 24.3% 0.93% \$ 8.42

+February 26, 2017 26.7% 1.46% \$ 10.89

-A summary of our PSUs from January 1, 2014 to December 31, 2016 is as follows:
+A summary of our PSUs from January 1, 2015 to December 31, 2017 is as follows:

-Number of Units Weighted- Average Gran Date Fair Value ıt Unvested balance at January 1, 2014 223.176 \$ 9. .66 Granted 200,685 12. .33 Additional units from dividends 12,309 12. .01 Unvested balance at December 31, 2014 436,170 10. .95 Granted 218,467 12. .13 Additional units from dividends 21,722 13. .51 Unvested balance at December 31, 2015 676,359 11. .41 Granted 310,398 8. .54 Additional units from dividends 38,324 9. .37 Vested (1) (242,096) 9. .85 Forfeited (96,301) 10. .74 Unvested balance at December 31, 2016 686,684 \$ 10. .65
+Number of Units Weighted- Average Grant Date Fair Value

+Unvested balance at January 1, 2015 436,170 \$ 10.95

+Granted 218,467 12.13

+Additional units from dividends 21,722 13.51

+Unvested balance at December 31, 2015 676,359 11.41

+Granted 310,398 8.54

+Additional units from dividends 38,324 9.37

+Vested (1) (242,096) 9.85

+Forfeited (96,301) 10.74

+Unvested balance at December 31, 2016 686,684 10.65

+Granted 266,009 11.04

+Additional units from dividends 33,478 11.17

+Vested (2) (200,374) 12.15

+Unvested balance at December 31, 2017 785,797 \$ 10.42